 | TraceRoot (AWS-native) | ✅ Guided | ✅ Built-in | ✅ One-click PDF | 30–90 minutes |

-TraceRoot is an AWS-native RCA platform with a guided 5-step workflow.
-Each step is prompted: you answer structured questions, TraceRoot builds the causal chain and documentation.
-You end the session with an audit-ready PDF and CSV export.
+TraceRoot is an AWS-native RCA platform built around a guided 5-step workflow.
+Each step is prompted — you answer structured questions, TraceRoot builds the causal chain and documentation.
+The result is an audit-ready PDF and CSV export without post-session writing.

-Step 1 (PreWork): Define the problem statement, confirm the incident timeline from detection to resolution, and scope the affected AWS resources.
-TraceRoot validates that the problem statement is bounded.
-A scope too vague to analyze is one of the most common failure modes in ad-hoc RCAs.
+Step 1 — PreWork: Define the problem statement, confirm the incident timeline from detection to resolution, and scope the affected AWS resources.
+TraceRoot validates that the problem statement is bounded — a common failure mode in ad-hoc RCAs is a scope too vague to analyze.

-Step 2 (Causes): List contributing factors across people, process, technology, and environment.
-AI Assist scans previous incidents in your TraceRoot account and surfaces similar causal patterns automatically, cutting the time spent recalling past incidents.
+Step 2 — Causes: List contributing factors across people, process, technology, and environment categories.
+AI Assist scans previous incidents logged in your TraceRoot account and surfaces similar causal patterns automatically — reducing the time spent recalling past incidents from memory.

-Step 4 (5 Why): Drill each cause to its root origin through iterative questioning.
-TraceRoot guides each Why iteration and flags when a cause is likely systemic vs. a surface symptom, preventing the 5 Why from collapsing into "the patch was not applied" without explaining why.
+Step 4 — 5 Why: Drill each cause to its root origin through iterative questioning.
+TraceRoot guides each Why iteration and flags when a cause is likely systemic vs. a surface symptom — preventing the 5 Why from collapsing into a surface-level "the patch wasn't applied."

-Step 5 (Corrective Actions): Assign corrective actions with owners, due dates, and verification criteria.
+Step 5 — Corrective Actions: Assign corrective actions with owners, due dates, and verification criteria.
 TraceRoot tracks open vs. verified corrective actions and surfaces overdue items in the team dashboard.
-The verification step is what closes the CC9.1 evidence gap in SOC 2 Type II reviews; most spreadsheet-based processes skip it entirely.
+The verification step — often skipped in spreadsheet-based processes — is what closes the CC9.1 evidence gap in SOC 2 Type II reviews.

-Two parts of an RCA eat the most time: finding causal patterns from past incidents and writing the rationale narrative in language auditors can follow.
-TraceRoot's AI Assist handles both.
+Two parts of an RCA consume the most time: identifying causal patterns across past incidents, and writing the rationale narrative that connects causes to corrective actions in auditor-readable language.
+TraceRoot's AI Assist addresses both.

-For pattern recognition, AI Assist scans previous incidents in your TraceRoot account and surfaces similar causal chains as hypotheses.
-If your last three Linux kernel patch failures share a "change management process gap" root cause, AI Assist surfaces that pattern so the assessor is confirming or refuting a hypothesis, not drafting from scratch.
+Pattern recognition: AI Assist scans previous incidents logged in your TraceRoot account and surfaces similar causal chains as hypotheses.
+If your last three Linux kernel patch failures share a "change management process gap" root cause, AI Assist surfaces that pattern — so the assessor is confirming or refuting a hypothesis rather than drafting from scratch.

-For narrative generation, after the 5 Why step, AI Assist drafts the rationale in your organization's industry language: banking, fintech, healthcare, or technology/SaaS.
-The draft is fully editable.
-You review and approve.
-Every suggestion accepted or overridden is logged in TraceRoot's AI audit trail, satisfying the AI governance requirement in SOC 2 Type II (CC9.2) and ISO 42001.
+Narrative generation: After the 5 Why step, AI Assist drafts the rationale narrative in your organization's industry language — banking, fintech, healthcare, or technology/SaaS.
+The draft is fully editable; you review and approve, not author.
+Every AI suggestion accepted or overridden is logged automatically in TraceRoot's AI audit trail, satisfying the AI governance requirement in SOC 2 Type II (CC9.2) and ISO 42001 without additional documentation.

 | Capability | TraceRoot | Jira Service Mgmt | PagerDuty | Spreadsheet / Confluence |